yeoneasy/Lightweight-Mnist/README.md

 ### **6. Model Evaluation**
 - Evaluate both the original and optimized models on the validation dataset.
 - Compare the accuracy, model size, and parameter count.
-- For optimized models, approximate the FLOPs and evaluate their inference speed on CPU.

-### **7. Results Visualization**
-- Generate comparison plots to visualize the difference between the original and optimized models in terms of accuracy, model size, and parameter count.

 ---